The Federative Republic of Brazil

 Do I Need a Visa to Visit Brazil?

 Canadian citizens using a Canadian passport need a visa to visit Brazil.

-Click here for a FILLABLE BRAZILIAN VISA APPLICATION for MINORS / CHILDREN / YOUTHS.
+For MINORS, click here for ADDITIONAL FORMS for MINORS / CHILDREN / YOUTHS.

-WARNING TO ALL CANADIANS: Changes in Brazilian procedures now mean there are different processing times depending on your home province.
-Residents of Western Canada are warned it takes a minimum of three working weeks (often one month) to acquire a Brazilian visa.
-Residents of Eastern Canada are warned it takes a minimum of two working weeks, but often extends beyond three weeks, to get a visa issued.
+TIMING WARNING TO ALL CANADIANS: Changes in Brazilian procedures now mean there are different processing times depending on your home province.
+Residents of Eastern Canada are warned it takes a minimum of four + working weeks (often one month) to acquire a Brazilian visa.
+Residents of Western Canada now get faster service of less than three weeks.
 Residents of Manitoba and Ontario should now expect to wait a firm three weeks + for visas.
 All processing slows down during the holidays.

 Nationals of the following countries do not need a visa for business or tourism purposes:

 European Union (EU) countries, except Cyprus, Czech, Estonia, Latvia, Lithuania, Malta, Slovakia;

 Argentina, Chile, Colombia, Costa Rica, Ecuador, Mexico, Paraguay, Peru, Surinam, Uruguay, Vatican, Venezuela.